We’re unique, we’re peer led

 • Dr Geoff Noller

-Geoff’s 20-year association with the NZ Needle Exchange Programme has involved him in project management and evaluation, including periodic client and service surveys, as well as service development and governance.
-He plays a key role in national hepatitis C planning and continues to centre peer involvement in research and service evaluation.
+Dr Noller is a Dunedin-based medical anthropologist, academic and independent researcher specialising in drug use and drug policy.
+His research informs DISC’s evidence-based harm reduction strategies.
+Geoff’s 20-year association with the NZ Needle Exchange Programme has involved him in project management, research and evaluation, including periodic whaiora and service surveys, as well as service development and governance.